The Piano Keyboard Keys

 in the bass line.

-If you can find where A is, listen to the song bass line
+If you can find where A is, listen to the song bass line and see if you can find the notes of the bass line

 and the one sharp.